alfahim-fuyad/nl2sql-366/README.md

 python3 models/train_intent.py
 ```

-The pre-trained `.pkl` files are already included, so this step is only needed if you want to retrain on updated data.
+Pre-trained `.pkl` files are already included.
+Retraining is only necessary when the training data or training configuration changes.

 ### 3. Run the web app